coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 ### S3/CloudTrail/VpcFlow/S3Csv Configuration

+**Note:** You can deploy more than one integration with the same specified S3 bucket.
+For this, you will need to add additional parameters under `integration_info`.
+[Configuration for integration_info](#configuration-for-integration_info).

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|
 | <a name="input_s3_bucket_name"></a> [s3\_bucket\_name](#input\_s3\_bucket\_name) | The name of the S3 bucket to watch. | `string` | n/a | yes |